How to rid your home of offensive smells

 If you managed to burn something on the hob and have guests coming round, and yes, I have done that, apart from opening up windows and doors, a quick and easy way is to make a pot of coffee.
 The aroma of freshly ground coffee beans will soon overpower the burnt offering and your guests won't know!

 Another way to mask the burnt smell is to bake something in the oven.
 So, if you weren't planning on making a dessert - you are now!

 If you have damp in a home you know that mould smells awful, and even after getting rid of mould the smell remains for quite a while.
-An electric fan on damp spots will help dry up any moisture and speed up the drying process.
+An electric fan on damp spots will help dry up any moisture.
 A spray bottle of tea tree oil, lightly sprayed over the problem area, not only helps to kill of any remaining mould spores but will also prevent musty odours.

 Naturally fresh home

 With just a few basic ingredients that you should have in your pantry, you can maintain a healthy, fresh home without the need for chemical products.
 Introduce plants that maintain air quality, open up windows and doors and allow a cross-breeze to ventilate your home, and take care of spills or smelly problems as soon as possible.